rsreubens96/Group12COM3014/README.md

 Install Docker Desktop (docker-compose comes built-in)

-go to terminal to where you installed app and do this
+go to terminal to where you installed app and do this (takes several minutes to install all services)

 - docker-compose up --build

-go on browser and type
-- localhost:3000
-and it should run ok
+Open your browser and go to http://localhost:3000, and the web application should be up.

 How to stop services